exercism/v3/languages/python/exercises/concept/inventory-management/.docs/instructions.md

 ## 4. Return the inventory content

 Implement the `list_inventory()` function that takes an inventory and returns a list of `(item, quantity)` tuples.
-The list only includes the items with a count greater than zero:
+The list should only include the items with a count greater than zero:

 ```python
 >>> list_inventory({"coal":7, "wood":11, "diamond":2, "iron":7, "silver": 0})